For information regarding Conditional Acceptance, click here.

 - Students will develop strategies to resolve disputes and achieve resolution and reconciliation among parties in ministry settings.

-- Students will communicate competently within their practice of ministry in a variety of settings.
+- Students will communicate within their practice of ministry in a variety of settings.

 - Students will synthesize research to successfully overcome and/or resolve complex issues in ministry settings in a doctoral-level project.